msm17b019/devops-to-mlops/docs/basics/concepts.md

 Think of Features as the information you give the computer to help it make a decision.

-Example: If you want to predict the predict the price of a house, your features could be:
+Example: If you want to predict the price of a house, your features could be:
 - Size of the house (in square feet)
 - No of bedrooms
 - location